Diverse market models of competing Brownian particles with splits and mergers: Proofs

-Then the rest of the proof would be trivial.
-Indeed, to get from $x$ to the level $2L$ in time less than or equal to $T$, the process needs first to get to the level $L$, passing to some point $y \in \De^{L, \de_0}_+$; then starting from this point, it has to reach the level $2L$ during the remaining time (which is of course smaller than $T$) .
-Therefore, integrating by $x \in \De^{L, \de_0}_+$ with respect to the distribution of $\mu\big(\Theta_{L} +\big)$ and using the strong Markov property, we would get
+Then the rest of the proof will follow.
+Indeed, to get from $x$ to the level $2L$ in time less than or equal to $T$, the process needs first to get to the level $L$ by an upward jump.
+By Lemma~\ref {lemma:after-an-upward-jump}, immediately after this jump, the process will be at some point $y \in\De^{L, \delta_0}_+$.
+Starting from this point, it has to reach the level $2L$ during the remaining time (which is of course smaller than $T$).
+Therefore, integrating over $y \in\De ^{L, \delta_0}_+$ with respect to the distribution of $\mu (\Theta_{L} + )$ and using the strong Markov property, we will get then